 This is the post excerpt.

 “They have been gone for such a long time” sure but their music is timeless.
 I first found the Beatles in the 1970’s growing up and as a young kid, I bought that terrible repackaged album that Capital released called Rock and Roll music…some great music but a truly terrible silver cover that made the Beatles look like they came from the fifties.
-I also bought the Hey Jude Again album in 2nd-grade n 1975.
+I first bought the Hey Jude Again album in 2nd-grade in 1975.
 I was transformed.
 When I heard those songs I started to buy more of their albums and I could not believe the quantity and the quality of the songs….the great songs kept coming like a well that never runs dry.
 I missed them of course when they were active but I could not believe one group could have so many great songs.
 I felt…and still feel that I was born too late and missed out on something great.
 I could not imagine listening to Sgt Peppers on the radio in 1967 when it was all new.
 I did find other groups…On my 3rd grade notebook, I would write the names of bands like others did… that I was just finding out about…The Beatles, The Who, The Kinks, The Rolling Stones and The Yardbirds.
 A little late but better late than never.

 Here is an interesting one with Lemmy from Motorhead talking about the Beatles.